ceos-seo/data_cube_ui/docs/ui_install.md

 Select `LANDSAT_7` in the satellites field and save your new area.

-Navigate back to the main admin page and select dc_algorithm->Applications.
-Choose custom_mosaic_tool and select your area in the areas field.
+Navigate back to the main admin page and select `Dc_Algorithm -> Applications`.
+Choose `custom_mosaic_tool` and select your area in the `Areas` field.
 Save the model and exit.

 Go back to the main site and navigate back to the Custom Mosaic Tool.
 You will see that your area is the only one in the list - select this area to load the tool.
 Make sure your workers are running and submit a task over the default time over some area and watch it complete.
-The web page should load an image result.
+The web page should overlay an image result.

 <a name="maintenance"></a> Maintenance, Upgrades, and Debugging